Cyclenerd/terraform-google-wif-jenkins/README.md

 Avoid service account keys and instead use the [Workload Identity Federation](https://github.com/Cyclenerd/google-workload-identity-federation#readme).
 For more information about Workload Identity Federation and how to best authenticate service accounts on Google Cloud, please see my GitHub repo [Cyclenerd/google-workload-identity-federation](https://github.com/Cyclenerd/google-workload-identity-federation#readme).

+You are also welcome to take a look at the [comprehensive blueprint](https://github.com/Cyclenerd/gcp-jenkins) which describes in more detail how to securely connect Jenkins to Google Cloud Platform (GCP) using Workload Identity Federation.

 > There are also a ready-to-use Terraform modules
 > for [GitHub](https://github.com/Cyclenerd/terraform-google-wif-github#readme),
 > [GitLab](https://github.com/Cyclenerd/terraform-google-wif-gitlab#readme)